John Németh

 John Németh (born March 10, 1975) is an American electric blues and soul harmonicist, singer, and songwriter.
 He has received five Blues Music Awards for Soul Blues Male Artist, Soul Blues Album, Traditional Blues Album of the Year, Instrumentalist – Vocals and Instrumentalist – Harmonica.
-He has recorded ten albums since 2002, having also backed Junior Watson, Anson Funderburgh and Elvin Bishop.
+He has recorded 10 albums since 2002 and backed Junior Watson, Anson Funderburgh, and Elvin Bishop.
 He has opened for Robert Cray, Keb' Mo', and Earl Thomas.

-AllMusic noted that he is a "vocalist with great range, ability, and soulfulness, Németh had also developed into a top-notch blues harmonica player..."
-In 2013 alone, he was nominated five times for a Blues Music Award, making nine such nominations in total.
+AllMusic says that he is a "vocalist with great range, ability, and soulfulness (and) Németh had also developed into a top-notch blues harmonica player."
+In 2013 alone, he was nominated five times for a Blues Music Award, with nine nominations overall.

 Early life and education

-Németh was born in Boise, Idaho, United States.
-After singing at his local church, Németh played in local groups in his teenage years, and later formed Fat John & the 3 Slims with his friend Tom Moore.
-He toured and performed regularly working between five and seven nights a week for almost a decade.
+Németh was born in Boise, Idaho.
+After singing at his local church, he played in local groups in his teenage years, and later formed Fat John & the 3 Slims with his friend Tom Moore.
+He regularly toured and performed working between five to seven nights a week for almost a decade.

 Career

-By 2000, Németh was supplying backing to Junior Watson, and separately fronting his own band known as The Jacks.
-In 2002, he self-published the album, The Jack of Harps.
+By 2000, Németh was backing Junior Watson and separately fronting his own band known as The Jacks.
+In 2002, Németh self-published the album, The Jack of Harps.
 His debut solo effort, Come and Get It, followed in 2004.
-The same year, Németh relocated to Oakland, California.
+Also in 2004, he moved to Oakland, California.
 Gaining more experience, he temporarily replaced Sam Myers in Anson Funderburgh's backing band in 2005 and 2006.

 In 2006, he signed a recording contract with Blind Pig Records.
-Magic Touch, which was produced by Funderburgh and had Watson as a guest musician on several tracks, was issued in 2007.
-Living Blues stated "Magic Touch gives hope that the blues will survive."
-The release saw Németh nominated for a Blues Music Award in the 'Best New Artist Debut' category.
-Németh also appeared on Elvin Bishop's The Blues Roles On album (2008), which was nominated for a Grammy Award in the Best Traditional Blues Album category.
-Németh performed at the Blue Bear Live III concert on May 9, 2008 at the Great American Music Hall, to benefit the Blue Bear School of Music.
-Németh's next release, Love Me Tonight (2009), reached number 6 in the Billboard Top Blues Albums Chart.
+Magic Touch, which was produced by Funderburgh and had Watson as a guest musician on several tracks, came out in 2007.
+Living Blues said "Magic Touch gives hope that the blues will survive."
+Németh was nominated for a Blues Music Award in the 'Best New Artist Debut' category for the album.
+He appeared on Elvin Bishop's The Blues Roles On album (2008), which was nominated for a Grammy Award in the Best Traditional Blues Album category.
+Németh performed at the Blue Bear Live III concert on May 9, 2008 at the Great American Music Hall in San Francisco to benefit the Blue Bear School of Music in the city.
+Németh's release, Love Me Tonight (2009), reached No. 6 in the Billboard Top Blues Albums Chart.

 Németh's fourth solo release, Name the Day!, was released in 2010.
-It equalled the achievement of Love Me Tonight by peaking at number 6 in the Billboard Top Blues Albums Chart.
-Blues Live was recorded in February 2012 at three venues in the San Francisco Bay Area, and included guitar contributions from Kid Andersen.
+It equaled the achievement of Love Me Tonight and peaked at No. 6 in the Billboard Top Blues Albums Chart.
+Blues Live was recorded in February 2012 at three venues in the San Francisco Bay Area; it included guitar contributions from Kid Andersen.
 Soul Live was released in September 2012.
 In 2020, Németh signed with Nola Blue Records.
 His album, Stronger Than Strong, was released on October 16, 2020.